Adze: New Guinea and Melanesia

-Ground stone adzes are still in use by a variety of people in Irian Jaya (Indonesia), Papua New Guinea and some of the smaller Islands of Melanesia and Micronesia.
-The hardstone is ground on a riverine rock with the help of water until it has got the desired shape.
-It is then fixed to a natural grown angled wood with resin and plant fibers.
-The shape and manufacture of these adzes is similar to those found from the Neolithic Stone Age in Europe.
-A variety of minerals are used.
-Their everyday use is on a steady decline, as it is much more convenient to cut firewood using imported steel axes or machetes.
-However, certain ceremonial crafts such as making canoes, ceremonial shields, masks, drums, containers or communal houses etc. may require the use of traditional-made stone adzes.
+Ground stone adzes used to be produced by a variety of people in Western New Guinea (Indonesia), Papua New Guinea and some of the smaller Islands of Melanesia and Micronesia.
+The hardstone would have been ground on a riverine rock with the help of water until the desired shape was obtained.
+It was then fixed to a natural grown angled wood with resin and plant fibers.
+A variety of minerals were used.
+Imported steel axes or machetes have now entirely replaced these tools for decades in even the remotest parts of New Guinea.
+Indeed, even before the first foreign missionaries or colonial officials arrived in the New Guinea Highlands, inhabitants had already obtained steel tools through trade with their neighbors.
+Stone tools are sometimes manufactured to be sold as curios to tourists.

 Modern adzes

-Modern adzes are made from steel with wooden handles, and enjoy limited use: occasionally in semi-industrial areas, but particularly by "revivalists" such as those at the Colonial Williamsburg cultural center in Virginia, USA.
-However, the traditional adze has largely been replaced by the sawmill and the powered-plane, at least in industrialised cultures.
+Modern adzes are made from steel with wooden handles, and enjoy limited use: occasionally in semi-industrial areas, but particularly by "revivalists" such as those at the Colonial Williamsburg cultural center in Virginia, United States.
+However, the traditional adze has largely been replaced by the sawmill and the powered plane, at least in industrialised cultures.
 It remains in use for some specialist crafts, for example by coopers.
-Adzes are also in current use by artists such as Northwest Coast American and Canadian Indigenous sculptors doing pole work, masks and bowls.
+Adzes are also in current use by artists such as Northwest Coast American and Canadian Indigenous sculptors doing totem pole carving, as well as masks and bowls.

 Foot adze

-"Adzes are used for removing heavy waste, leveling, shaping, or trimming the surfaces of timber..." and boards.
+"Adzes are used for removing heavy waste, leveling, shaping, or trimming the surfaces of timber" and boards.
 Generally, the user stands astride a board or log and swings the adze downwards between his feet, chipping off pieces of wood, moving backwards as they go and leaving a relatively smooth surface behind.